valguss/TestingPresentation/PITCHME.md

 ---

 ## Functional Tests
-- We haven't started useing these yet
+- We haven't started using these yet
 - Tests are created to mimic user behavior
   - IE, add a product to basket, go to checkout, complete checkout
 - Many of these tests can be quickly adapted for each client